fst-enhanced-minimap

 You can download themes that support special maps like Roxwood from this repository: https://github.com/AbdeLhere/fst_minimap_themes

-Replace the contents of the stream/base
+Replace the contents of the stream/base folder with your desired theme.

-If you already have your own minimap, it's recommended to use one without zone names or postal overlays, then replace the textures in stream/base
+If you already have your own minimap, it's recommended to use one without zone names or postal overlays, then replace the textures in stream/base.

 Do you accept custom maps?